 Consider expanding your browser to cover the clutter of your desktop for a better visual experience.
 To prevent distractions, mute or snooze any desktop notifications before you begin recording your screen.
 Besides distracting from your presentation, these could also show your viewer messages or notifications that may be personal.

 Your Screen Recorder video will be in the left corner by default.
 However, the Play bar will cover this in the preview.
-To make sure your video shows even in your preview, move it elsewhere in your screen to make sure people see your smiling face!
+To make sure your video shows even in your preview, move it elsewhere on your screen so that people see you!